imlzo/blog/src/posts/keyboard-for-rustaceans-pt2-assembly.md

 2. Installing mill-max sockets for hotswap switch support.
 3. Soldering the nice!nanos, battery, and power switch.

-After a night of two of diligent hacking, I had a quiet, low-profile, wireless, hotswap, split 32-key shrine for Ferris the Crab.
+After a night of diligent hacking, I had a quiet, low-profile, wireless, hotswap, split 32-key shrine for Ferris the Crab.

 Next up is the firmware.